How to Change Your Car’s Transmission Oil

 You will be able to drain your transmission oil far easier if it is at operating temperature.
-Before you begin to change your transmission oil, go for a short drive or run the engine for a few minutes to warm it up.
-If you choose just to idle the car, make sure you run through all the gear options so the transmission oil has a chance to circulate.
+Before you begin to change your transmission fluid, go for a short drive or run the engine for a few minutes to warm it up.
+If you choose to idle the car, make sure you run through all the gear options so the transmission fluid has a chance to circulate.
 Once completed, switch off your engine.

 2. Raise the Vehicle